Are You “Ready” To Meditate?

 It’s a fabulous method of relaxation; one that is unparalleled.
 It’s my “go to” when life gets frantic.
 It’s taken me a very long time to understand how to use it.
 At first, it’s hard to grasp.

 But… you gotta try it!

-When I was introduced to meditation in my 30s, I was endlessly busy with young children, writing career, husband, family obligations, side commitments, cooking/cleaning/bottlewashing (?),volunteering, the whole nine yards of classic Super Mom Chaos.
+When I was introduced to meditation, in my 30s, I was busy with young children, my writing career, a husband, family obligations, side commitments, cooking/cleaning/bottle washing, volunteering, the whole nine yards of classic Super Mom Chaos.

 My foray into meditation was unsuccessful at that time.
 I wasn’t ready for it.
 The idea of lying there, doing nothing: absurd?